Hear Charles Hudson explain how to sell an idea (without a product) at Early Stage – TechCrunch

 Hudson’s session at TC Early Stage is a must-watch for early-stage founders.
 Startups begin as an idea, and often that idea needs funds to turn into a product.
 Hudson will help show founders how to get an investor to buy into the concept before the product is built.

-TC Early Stage takes place over two days in July and features 50+ experts across startup core competencies, such as fundraising, operations, and marketing.
-The virtual event features some of the best operators, investors, and founders in the startup world.
+TC Early Stage takes place over two days in July and features 50+ experts across startup core competencies, such as fundraising, operations and marketing.
+The virtual event features some of the best operators, investors and founders in the startup world.
 Hear from Ann Miura-Ko on how to find a product-market fit.
 Ali Partovi is set to talk about how to hire early engineers, and Caryn Marooney’s session will explore how to make your brand stand out.

 What’s more, most of the speakers, who happen to be investors, are participating in TechCrunch’s CrunchMatch, our program that connects founders to investors based on shared interests.